-The majority further relies on the fourth example elsewhere in Apple III, one in which the nexus would be insufficient, where consumers are willing to pay only a nominal premium of \$10 for an infringing cup holder in a \$20,000 car.
-Id. at 1368.
-According to the majority, there must be at least a stronger connection than a willingness to pay a nominal premium to satisfy its "some connection" standard.
-Majority Op. at 11 n.1.
-The irony, of course, is that Apple's evidence still fell short of even this meager and insufficient cup holder example because Apple failed to offer any defensible evidence on consumers' willingness to pay even a nominal premium for the patented features over non-infringing alternatives.
-See Injunction Order at \13 (finding that Apple "d[id] not rebut Samsung's critiques of Dr. Hauser's techniques or show that Apple's conjoint study in this case establishes a causal nexus.").
+The majority simply dismisses these examples from Apple III on grounds that they "do not delineate or set a floor on the strength of the connection that must be shown to establish a causal nexus" but instead are "examples of connections that surpass the minimal connection necessary."
+Majority Op. at 11, n.1.
+But divorcing Apple III's "some connection" language from the examples directly following those words morphs our decision into something it was not.
+And the majority's attempt to sidestep that language by relying on Apple III's cup holder example (illustrating an insufficient connection) fares no better.
+Id.
+In this case, Apple's evidence fell far short of even the meager cup holder example, as Apple failed to offer any defensible evidence on consumers' willingness to pay even a nominal premium for the patented features over noninfringing alternatives.
+See Injunction Order at 13 (finding that Apple "d[id] not rebut Samsung's critiques of Dr. Hauser's techniques or show that Apple's conjoint study in this case establishes a causal nexus.").